Mitigating Perception Bias: A Training-Free Approach to Enhance LMM for Image Quality Assessment: Experiments

 \subsection{Comparison with NR-IQA Models}

 \textbf{Prediction Accuracy.} As shown in Table~\ref{tab1}, compared with existing training-free methods, our model Q-Debias consistently achieves the best performance across the first five IQA datasets.
 In particular, most hand-crafted feature-based models (\eg, NIQE) experience a significant performance drop on the KADID-10k dataset due to the diverse distortion types involved.
 However, our method still outperforms these models by a large margin, demonstrating its high effectiveness.
-Compared to the vanilla prompt used in Q-Bench, our method—while utilizing the same base LMM (mPLUG-Owl3)—achieves performance gains across all five datasets.
-Notably, both Q-Bench and our method do not achieve promising results on the SIQAD dataset.
-The reason may lie in that LMMs are primarily trained on natural images, while the SCIs in the SIQAD dataset have been less extensively explored.
-From our experiments, we observe that not all distortion types for conditional image generation are effective for SIQAD.
-However, the introduction of single spatter noise demonstrates a positive effect on the SIQAD dataset, suggesting that our conditional prompt strategy can still be effective when specific distortions are carefully explored.
+Compared to the vanilla prompt used in Q-Bench, our method while utilizing the same base LMM (mPLUG-Owl3), achieves performance gains across all five datasets.

 In comparison to training-free methods, training-based models generally deliver superior results, benefiting from the quality assessment knowledge learned from large-scale datasets.
 However, due to the fact that KonIQ-10k only contains authentic distortions, these models often underperform on unseen distortions when tested on datasets involving unseen distortions (e.g., TReS: 0.771 on LIVE Challenge vs 0.468 on KADID-10k, MUSIQ: 0.788 on LIVE Challenge vs 0.630 on AGIQA-3k), highlighting the overfitting dilemma during training.
 In contrast, our approach improves the LMM in a training-free manner, providing superior generalization capability across authentic, systemic, and AI-generated distortions.\\